What OT Interventions Should I Do With My Patient?

-In this post, I’ve listed my 4 most performed occupation-based interventions to do with your patient.
+So for this post, I’ve listed my four favorite occupation-based OT interventions you can do with your patient.

-As occupational therapists, we should all strive to keep our interventions occupation-based whenever we can.
-Especially since patients perform better with functional, meaningful tasks.
+As occupational therapists, we should all strive to keep our interventions client-centered and occupation-based whenever we can.
+Especially since patients will perform better with functional, meaningful tasks.

 1. Groceries Galore

 This is my favorite and most often used intervention because it is SO versatile.
 I purchased a small plastic bin and saved all of my empty, clean grocery containers.
-The containers all have various lids and labels so that we can utilize them for functional reaching tasks.
+The containers all have various lids and labels so that they can be utilized them for functional reaching or fine motor coordination tasks.
 Patients may be seated, in a kitchen setting, or in the OT gym at your facility.

 I love, love, love using my kit when I’m working on standing tolerance, reaching, and fine motor coordination.
 This allows my patients to work on multiple deficits at the same time.
 For reaching, the kit can be brought into kitchens, and you can have your patient reach either low or high based on their abilities.